 This is the first song I wrote for guitar, composed around the year 2000 when I was taking lessons at Harry’s Guitar Shop in Raleigh, North Carolina.
 My son Kip gave it its title.
 This recording was made in 2006.

-This is my take on the tune made famous by Pete Seeger and beloved of children everywhere, mine included.
+This is my take on the tune written by David Mallett, made famous by Pete Seeger, and beloved of children everywhere (mine included).
 Recorded sometime around the year 2001.
 The second voice on the track is also mine, added for a bit of effect.

-Written and recorded in the summer of 2006, this song is a bit of satire about a man whose scolding wife does not share his fondness for life in the woods.
+I composed the music and lyrics and recorded this song in the summer of 2006.
+It is a bit of satire about a man whose scolding wife does not share his fondness for life in the woods.
 As if that weren’t funny enough, I added a kazoo bridge for good measure.

-From the age of five, Kip was my constant companion on canoe trips all over the United States and Canada.
-Between 1995 and 2003, I was spending upwards of two months in the woods, researching, photographing, and mapping trips for Hurley’s Journal.
+I composed the music and lyrics to this song as an ode to my son Kip, who, from the age of five, was my constant companion on canoe trips all over the United States and Canada.
+Between 1995 and 2003, We sang and recorded this together when he was probably nine or ten.
+Back then, I was spending upwards of two months in the woods, researching, photographing, and mapping trips for Hurley’s Journal.
 Kip’s younger sister Caroline joined us when she was old enough, but she didn’t share Kip’s insensibility to rain, mud, muck, camp cooking, and rough living.
 One of my favorite stories of Caroline came from a trip in Maine.
 We were out for four days, retracing Thoreau’s journey down the West Branch of the Penobscot River when, during a particularly muddy portage, Caroline was overheard by her mother, muttering under her breath: “When I grow up, I’m going to marry somebody normal–someone who likes to play golf, and stay in condos, and go shopping and out for dinner.”
 Caroline was true to her pledge, but before she was married off she had a few more adventures with her father and got to sing some songs of her own.